 Some other clothing tips for the first 4 to 6 weeks after your surgery include wearing:

 - Dark knit tops under a looser open blouse, sweater, or blazer

 - A neck scarf or shawl

-Your first visit after your surgery will be 1 week after you go home from the hospital.
+Your first follow-up appointment will be 1 week after you leave the hospital.
 This is a good time to ask any questions about your reconstructed breast or donor site.
 You will also be able to discuss issues such as: